 - Macrodontia: In some rare cases, buck teeth can be caused due to relative-generalized macrodontia, characterized by the presence of normal or slightly larger teeth in smaller jaws.
 This usually is due to genetic factors, and the size of teeth can be inherited from one parent, whereas the jaw’s size can be inherited from the other parent (5) (6).

 - Genetics: Buck teeth are most often hereditary.
 The placement of teeth in the jaw, the jaw’s shape, etc., are passed down through generations (7).

-- Pacifiers: Studies suggest that the use of pacifiers should be stopped after a child reaches the age of four to five years as it is when the permanent incisors erupt.
+- Pacifiers: Studies suggest that the use of pacifiers should be stopped after a child reaches the age of three years.
 At the time of eruption of permanent teeth, if the child is habituated to using pacifiers, it may cause malalignment, malocclusion, and other jaw developmental problems (8) (9).

 - Extra, impacted, and missing teeth: Impacted teeth are the teeth inside the gum tissue or bone that fail to erupt.
 Impacted and extra teeth cause crowding in the jaw and may lead to buck teeth.
 Missing teeth, on the other hand, can create space in the jaw, allowing other teeth to drift and causing misalignment (7) (10).

 - Cysts and tumors: Although rare, cysts and tumors in the jaw may also lead to displaced teeth, missing teeth, loose teeth, eruption of teeth at different sites than normal, and change in jaw position, any of which could cause buck teeth (7) (11).